 We'd always recommend using at least SPF 30 on most days to protect your skin from the sun.
 But if it’s looking like a super sunny day, grab the factor 50!

-How do I apply sunscreen?
+How do I apply sunscreen on my face?

 For start, you should wear sunscreen every day – even when it’s cloudy.
 It doesn't matter whether you opt for a lotion, mineral-based or spray sunscreen, as long as you use sun protection with a good level of SPF.
 For acne-prone skin, you might like to look for a non-greasy formula that won't aggravate your skin further.